VeniceUnleashed/VU-Docs/content/vext/tutorial/start.md

     / Logs /
     / server.key

-Open Startup.txt for editing with your favorite editor (ex. notepad, notepad++) and add the below to the contents.
-See Battlefield 3 Server Administration guide for more information.
+Open Startup.txt for with your favorite text editor (ex. notepad) and add the name and password configuration variables:

-You will need to change the server name and admin password before RCON will work

-    admin.password supersecret
+    admin.password "ChangeThisPassword"
     vars.serverName "My Example Server"

-Save and close the file

-Start the server server using the -server -dedicated parameters
+See the [Server Administration guide](#) for additional configuration variables.

+## Running a server
+If no level is specified in MapList.txt, the server will load `MP_Subway ConquestLarge0` by default

+### With GUI
+You can start a server using these launch parameters:

     vu.exe -server -dedicated

+This will launch a server console showing the server log and additional information.

+### Headless
+You cannot copy (ctrl+c) from the server console GUI, so you might want to launch it in headless mode instead.
+You can do this by launching `vu.com` instead of `vu.exe`, or by using the `-headless` launch option.

+    vu.com -server -dedicated -headless

+This will launch a command prompt showing the server console output.
+__If you mark text in the command prompt, the server will freeze.
+This is standard Windows behaviour.__
+It will resume operation once you deselect.

 ## Mod Layout